khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Body

-The accordion body should be differentiable visually from the rest of the page as it is a secondary type information and displayed below its header.
-Use spacing (margin/padding/hr) and/or hierarchy (font size, color) to structure the body content.
-Body content should directly relate to the header.
-For example, the content for "What can GitLab offer me?" could be "GitLab helps organizations deliver better products faster, increase operational efficiencies, and reduce security and compliance risks...").
+The content in the accordion body should be visually different from the rest of the page as it is secondary information.
+The accordion body is always displayed below its header.
+Use spacing (margin/padding/horizontal rule) and/or hierarchy (font size, color) to structure the body content.
+The content should directly relate to the header.
+For example, the content for "What can GitLab offer me?" could be "GitLab helps organizations deliver better products faster, increase operational efficiencies, and reduce security and compliance risks...".

 #### Interaction